 I am a para-professional in a classroom.
 Do I need to complete a teaching internship?

-YES!
-You will need to complete a full-time, 14-week internship to meet the Virginia Department of Education licensure requirements and UMW-CoE program requirements.
-The UMW-CoE Director of Clinical Experiences will work with you on establishing this placement.
+Yes, you will need to complete a full-time, 14-week internship to meet the Virginia Department of Education licensure requirements and UMW-CoE program requirements.
+The UMW-CoE Associate Dean of Clinical Experiences will work with you on establishing this placement.
 You should follow all of the guidance related to internship that is provided on the CoE Clinical Experiences website.